OleksandrNovik/CryptoApp/README.md

 ## Implementation of a small multi-page WPF application.

-Aplication gets data from CoinCapc API (https://docs.coincap.io) and shows data about cryptocurrencies.
+Application gets data from CoinCapc API (https://docs.coincap.io) and shows data about cryptocurrencies.
 All functional abilities are listed below:
   ### Main
  - See basic information about cryptocurrentcies in list format